Towards the Glow

 With slow deliberation Ketchum fashioned a pair of binoculars with his hands, and trained them on the computer screen.
 He had developed the binoculars years earlier as an aid to concentration.
 They worked so well that his dog Spot could relieve himself in the corner, his wife could slam the door, his kids could scream and the TV could blare its toxic messages.
 He wouldn’t notice a thing.

 Ketchum stared at the screen and tried to concentrate.
 This was a warning.
 He’d been under a strain lately.
 He’d have to change his habits, maybe join an encounter group for workaholic businessmen or dreamers who had fallen back to earth.
 He’d been working too hard.
 He should get a real job.
 Maybe drive a cab.
 He could walk away from his business any time.
 There were lots of things he could do.
 He’d find a small apartment, maybe a girl-friend.
 Try to get fit.
 Make another life for himself.

 He saw the squalor of his office.
 Sure the couch was tattered and there was litter on the floor but worse, far worse, were the pictures on the walls.
 The young wife: they never spoke.
 The loving child: she never came home.
-The family portrait: they never wrote.
+The picture of himself with his brothers and sister: they never wrote.
 And even more painful: the map, the satellite photo, the Picasso print.
-This wasn’t a home, this was pretense.
+This wasn‘t a home, this was pretence.
 I had a life, it said.
 I had friends.
 I had a family.
 I had a reason to live.
 I was important.

 “Come on, Ketchy,” said the machine.
 “I haven‘t forgotten you.”